Gustavopires47777/Web-Py/README.md

 # Web-Py
-Exercises to improve skills to mimetize screens in Python
+Exercises for improve skills to mimetize screens in Python